|

 source,

-which includes a photo of the chapel, says it was demolished in the 1960's.
-Its
+which includes a photo of the chapel, dates it to 1806, says the final service

 site was seen by Streetview